JanWilczek/wolf-sound-blog/_posts/fx/2022-05-08-allpass-based-lowpass-and-highpass-filters.md

 (A reminder: a filter coefficient is a scalar at each power of the $z$ variable in the numerator and the denominator.)

-If we wanted to control the cutoff frequency in real time, for example, during a live performance, or using an amplitude envelope, the computational overhead could be troublesome.
+If we wanted to control the cutoff frequency in real time, for example, during a live performance, or using an envelope, the computational overhead could be troublesome.

 Can we have a simple mapping: 1 filter control change requires 1 coefficient change?